Skip to main content

 • Forward the signed contracts to your cloud storage app

-• Instruct the HRIS to send new hires online forms for the collection of their data
+• Instruct the HRIS to send new hires online forms to collect their employee data

 • Request your business communication platform to